LeoonZHANG/libsg/README.md

 libsg (library sigma) is a cross-platform c library focused on usability.

 ## Idea
 C language is gradually being forgotten, how to make C programing more simple?
-We do not invent wheels, we encapsulate good wheels.
+The way is - Do not reinvent wheels, encapsulate good wheels.

 ## Download Releases